 Better performance, lower TCO

-Thanks to its overall efficiency, OpenIO SDS allows you to build smaller infrastructures with fewer servers and obtain the same performance of competing solutions.
+Thanks to its overall efficiency, OpenIO allows you to build smaller infrastructures with fewer servers and obtain the same performance of competing solutions.
 For example, think about a cluster that could be made with 50% fewer nodes, or with denser nodes.
 This means less datacenter footprint, less power consumption, less hardware to buy and manage.
 In other words, lower TCO.

 The perfect storage for containers?